kanavalau/thermal-runaway-HJ-reach-MPC/README.md

 Stanford University

 Running the code requires MATLAB and [A Toolbox of Level Set Methods by Ian M. Mitchell](https://www.cs.ubc.ca/~mitchell/ToolboxLS/).
-Please follow the link for detail on how to install and use it.
+Please follow the link for details on how to install and use it.

 ## Code overview
 * System_parameters/System_parameters.m defines the system parameters, which are then used in all other computations/simulations